🍽️ Dairy Guide

 Is fresh cheese better tolerated than aged cheese? +

-Yes.
-Fresh cheeses like ricotta or mozzarella are typically much lower in histamine and may be tolerated in small amounts, even by individuals who react strongly to aged varieties.
+Fresh cheeses like ricotta or mozzarella are typically much lower in histamine and may be tolerated in small amounts, even by individuals who are sensitive to aged varieties.

 Can I eat aged cheese with histamine intolerance? +

 Some individuals may tolerate very small amounts of certain cheeses.
-However, aged cheese is one of the most consistently reported triggers.
-Testing very small amounts with careful tracking is recommended, and many choose to avoid it during sensitive periods.
+Aged cheese is one of the most commonly reported triggers, so testing with careful tracking is recommended.
+Many people choose to avoid it during sensitive periods.

 Some people find these options helpful